Prashants2512/Prashants2512/README.md

 Results-driven analytics professional with **10+ years** of architecting end-to-end data and BI solutions across complex, large-scale enterprise environments.
 Proven track record of leading cross-functional analyst teams of 10–15, defining analytic strategies aligned to business priorities, and driving measurable outcomes through Power BI, Qlik Sense, SQL, and predictive modelling.

-Completed an **MSc in Data Science** (IU International University of Applied Sciences, 2026, Grade 2.1) — thesis on integrating supervised and unsupervised ML with Business Intelligence, using LIME explainability as the BI-ML integration bridge.
+Completed an **MSc in Data Science** (IU International University of Applied Sciences) — thesis on integrating supervised and unsupervised ML with Business Intelligence, using LIME explainability as the BI-ML integration bridge.
 Adept at engaging senior stakeholders, translating ambiguous business requirements into technical solutions, and fostering a culture of continuous innovation.

 Currently exploring the intersection of **Microsoft Fabric**, **Power BI Copilot**, and **embedded machine learning** to build the next generation of intelligent analytics products.